 What is the Melrose-Orange Target Area (MOTA)?

 In 2014, the City began allocating HUD funds in the Melrose-Orange Target Area.
-The MOTA boundaries encompass portions of the Loudon-Melrose and Melrose Rugby neighborhoods and extend from 10th Street NW to 24th Street NW and Hanover Avenue NW to Loudon Avenue NW.
+The MOTA encompasses portions of the Loudon-Melrose and Melrose Rugby neighborhoods.
+The boundaries extend from 10th Street NW to 24th Street NW, from and Hanover Avenue NW to Loudon Avenue NW.
 The intent of targeting an area for the multi-year commitment of HUD funds is to encourage private investment and improve neighborhood sustainability.
-The City receives approximately $2 million in CDBG and HOME funds from HUD each year and at least 51% of these funds have been allocated to projects in MOTA annually since 2014.
-The City plans to select a new Target Area for the 2021 program year.
+The City receives approximately $2 million in CDBG and HOME funds from HUD each year.
+At least 51% of these funds have been allocated to projects in MOTA annually since 2014.
+The City plans to selected Belmont-Fallon for the 2021 program year.

 Attend a Monthly Community Meeting